Kevinrosmusic/IcelandTest/README.txt

 ## Getting Started

-Para obtener una copia local en funcionamiento, siga estos sencillos pasos de ejemplo:
+To get a local copy up and running follow these simple example steps:

-- En el proyecto, en la página de GitHub, vaya a la [main page of the repository](https://github.com/mrigorir/air-pollution-data)
+- On the project, GitHub page, navigate to the  [main page of the repository](https://github.com/Kevinrosmusic/IcelandTest.git)

-- Haga clic en un botón llamado `Code`
+- Click on a button named `code`

-- Copie la URL del proyecto como se muestra en la pestaña HTTPS
+- Copy the project URL as displayed on HTTPS tab

-- Si está ejecutando el sistema operativo Windows, abra su símbolo del sistema.
-En Linux, abre tu terminal
+- If you're running Windows Operating System, open your command prompt.
+On Linux, Open your terminal

-- Cambie el directorio de trabajo actual a la ubicación donde desea que se cree el directorio clonado.
-Déjelo como está si la ubicación actual es donde desea que esté el proyecto.
+- Change the current working directory to the location where you want the cloned directory to be made.
+Leave as it is if the current location is where you want the project to be.

-- Escribe `git clone` y luego pega la URL que copiaste en el Paso 3.<br>
+- Type `git clone`, and then paste the URL you copied in Step 3.<br>

-  `$ git clone https://github.com/mrigorir/air-pollution-data.git` <em>Press Enter key</em><br>
+  `$ git clone https://github.com/Kevinrosmusic/IcelandTest.gitt` <em>Press Enter key</em><br>

-- Se creará su copia local.
+- Your local copy will be created.

-- Tenga en cuenta que debe tener Git instalado en su PC, esto se puede hacer [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03)
+- Please note that you must have Git installed on your PC, this can be done [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03)

-- Después de obtener el proyecto apuntando al directorio deseado, ahora necesita instalar las dependencias ejecutando npm install o yarn.
+-  After you get the project aiming to the desired directory, you need now to install dependencies by running npm install or use only yarn.

 ## Authors